silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 }
 ```

-This can be manually enabled for a single gridfield, alternatively, by setting the following option on the
+This can be manually enabled for a single `GridField`, alternatively, by setting the following option on the
-GridFieldDetailForm component.
+`GridFieldDetailForm` component.

 ```php
 <?php